SDK Reference¶

 Parameters:

-- options.q (string, optional): Email or username for forward lookup
+- options.q (string, optional): Value for forward lookup (metadata email/username/domain or ID service account username)

 - options.partyId (string, optional): Party ID for reverse lookup